jsm28/c-issues-convert/out_formatted/issue0305.md

 Change the following sentence in 6.10.1p3:

 > After all replacements due to macro expansion and the `defined` unary operator
-> have been performed, all remaining identifiers <u>and keywords</u> are replaced
+> have been performed, all remaining identifiers <ins>and keywords</ins> are
-> with the pp-number `0`, and then each preprocessing token is converted into a
+> replaced with the pp-number `0`, and then each preprocessing token is converted
-> token.
+> into a token.

 ---